 Why?
-Because you’re way beyond Hollywood.
-You love mind-bending psychological drama along the lines of Aronofsky, Cronenberg, Nolan, Lynch.
-You’re at home inside the mind of a tortured soul fighting for sanity.
+Maybe because you’re way beyond Hollywood.
+Or because you love mind-bending psychological drama along the lines of Aronofsky, Cronenberg, Nolan, Lynch.
+Maybe it’s because you’re at home inside the mind of a tortured soul fighting for sanity.

 Dust Nuggets comes to you from Sue Lange and Andrew Pochan.
 Lange is an author of speculative fiction satire.
 Fabulation comes easy to her.
 Her first novel, Tritcheon Hash, predicts the state of Earth when women move to their own planet.
 Her second, We Robots, depicts artificial intelligence as it becomes self-aware.
 Unlike most dystopian SF stories with this premise, the robots don’t take over the world so much as ponder their electronic navels.